July 2020 M T W T F S S 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31

 Enough frippery!
 Our use of our money, like our use of our time, is mostly under our own control, and not paying attention to it lets it fritter away, just as our time passes, either self-directed or passively drifting by.

 There are many resources available to you to learn in depth about money, and your relationship to it.
 None are free.
 Some require only the expenditure of your time.
 You may wish to actually spend money on financial advice, and there are many ways to do this.
 But generally, time and your own brainpower is the most important expenditure.
-See especially the category, “Reference Library” for the General Purpose Bibliography.
+See especially the category, “Reference Library” (which badly needs updating) for the General Purpose Bibliography.

 In the end, the study of money is the study of ourselves–where we put our efforts and our energy.
 We put some of ourselves into ourselves, satisfying our vital needs (basic food and shelter, normal clothing), coping with social necessities (the car or train or bus to get to work, perhaps uniforms for the job), indulging our whims (Mickey D’s, the Bugs Bunny necktie).
 Do we also put some of ourselves into our future (savings for more expensive items, end-of-year tax bills, down payment on house, etc)?
 Do we also put some of ourselves into the future of our society (churches, schools, civic and fraternal organizations)?
 When we look at that picture of ourselves, are we comfortable with ourselves and our day-to-day financial picture?
 We study money to give us a satisfaction with our own life.